porsche-design-system/porsche-design-system/packages/assets/README.md

 # Porsche Design System - Assets

-This package provides manifests and CDN URLs of Porsche assets like fonts, icons, marques, etc. Visit the [Porsche Design System](https://designsystem.porsche.com) to learn more.
+This package provides manifests and CDN URLs of Porsche assets like fonts, icons, marque, crest, etc. Visit the [Porsche Design System](https://designsystem.porsche.com) to learn more.

 ## Using the Porsche Design System Assets